jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //Six-membered sugars, like glucose and derivatives, are conventionally considered in topics like glycosylation of protein residues and the Krebs cycle.
 As it stands, these molecules are often studied for their biochemical properties, like the former often being involved in interactions of antibodies with proteins on the surface of the cell.
 //In our research, we desire to quantify the degree of puckering in order to measure differences in behaviour of the molecule.
-A common modification is that of the hexitol NA (@fig-sugarmods D), a sturdy modification that is able to pair well with RNA oligonucleotides and has the potential to function as a genetic biopolymer #mcite(("Groaz2023hna", "Lescrinier2000rnahna"), biblio).
+A common modification is that of the HNA (@fig-sugarmods D), a sturdy modification that is able to pair well with RNA oligonucleotides and has the potential to function as a genetic biopolymer #mcite(("Groaz2023hna", "Lescrinier2000rnahna"), biblio).
 Like five-membered rings, these six-membered rings are categorised into different conformations.
 As an extra atom was added to the molecule, the dimensionality of the puckering has increased, resulting in five distinct puckering modes.
 The Chair (#super("Z")C#sub("W")) and Boat (B#sub("Z,W")) are most well known.
-Adjacent to the latter, we encounter the _Skew_ (#super("Z")S#sub("X")), also labeled a _half-boat_.
-Equivalent to the five-membered ring, the six-membered ring includes the _Envelope_ (E#super("Z")) and the _Twist_  (#super("Z")T#sub("Y")) in its repertoire.
-While the T-conformer is more// commonly referred to as a _half-chair_, it makes much more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.
+Adjacent to the latter, we encounter the Skew (#super("Z")S#sub("X")), also labeled a _half-boat_.
+Equivalent to the five-membered ring, the six-membered ring includes the Envelope (E#super("Z")) and the Twist  (#super("Z")T#sub("Y")) in its repertoire.
+While the T-conformer is more commonly referred to as a _half-chair_, it makes much //more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.
 ]
 #let figure-sixring = [
 #figure(
   image("./figures/conformers/six-memberedring-conformation.svg", width: 100%),
   caption: [
-    *A.* The five distinct conformers a six-membered ring can adopt: Twist, Envelope, Chair, Boat and Skew.
+    *A.* The five distinct conformers a six-membered ring can adopt: Twist (brown), Envelope (coral), Chair (dark purple), Boat (moss) and Skew (green).
     *B.* Representation of the puckering modes of a six-membered ring, projected on the surface of the Cremer-Pople globe.
 The amplitude $q$ is abstracted as it is nearly constant for biologically relevant puckers #mcite(("Haasnoot1992sixrings"), biblio).
   ]
 ) <fig-sixring>
 ]

 #grid(content-sixring, figure-sixring, columns: (1fr, 1fr), gutter: 1em) #v(-0.5em)
 //encounter the _Skew_ configuration (#super("Z")S#sub("X")), also labeled a _half-boat_.
 As to the five- membered ring, the six-membered ring includes the _Envelope_ (E#super("Z")) and the _Twist_  (#super("Z")T#sub("Y")) in its repertoire (@fig-sixring A.).
 While the T-conformer is more commonly referred to as a _half-chair_, it makes much more sense to assign it as a _Twist_, as with both five- and six-membered rings this defines a configuration where two consecutive atoms are displaced out-of-plane in opposite directions.

 //
 //
 //
 // SP formalism
 ===== Strauss-Pickett (SP)
-Before this formalism was devised (1970), many scientists considered only the C and B conformer as valid puckering modes for six-membered rings.
-With this research, the strictly theoretical conformers suddenly became relevant.
+Before this formalism was devised (1970), many scientists considered only the Chair and Boat conformer as valid puckering modes for six-membered rings.
+With this research, the strictly theoretical conformers were made relevant.
 //Considering it was the 1970's when this formalism was devised, the reader must understand that conformations other than C and B evaded many scientists and remained strictly theoretical.
-The SP formalism deals not in puckering coordinates, but rather assigns a set of _internal_ coordinates: the set of improper dihedrals [$alpha$#sub("1"), $alpha$#sub("2"), $alpha$#sub("3")] and the set of angles [$beta$#sub("1"), $beta$#sub("2"), $beta$#sub("3")] #mcite(("Strauss1970conformational"), biblio).
+The SP formalism deals not in puckering coordinates, but rather assigns a set of _internal_ coordinates: a set of improper dihedrals [$alpha$#sub("1"), $alpha$#sub("2"), $alpha$#sub("3")] and a set of angles [$beta$#sub("1"), $beta$#sub("2"), $beta$#sub("3")] #mcite(("Strauss1970conformational"), biblio).
 By these internal coordinates, it is possible to denote a specific conformation and even reconstruct the molecule itself.
 From @fig-spimpropers, we clearly see the six-membered ring partioned in a central triangle and three individual _flaps_ that will be able to fold in and out.
 As with Kilpatrick _et al._, this research made use of vibrational spectra involving angle bending and torsional parameters that are used to compute the potential energy of the molecule itself.
 Through pseudorotational movement, the endocyclic angles vary and so will the potential energy.
 One important result of this formalism is the first usage of the spherical coordinates system ($r, theta, phi$) to represent a six-membered ring configuration.